kickstandproject/payload/HACKING.rst

 Python 3.x compatibility
 ------------------------
-Stripe code should become Python 3.x compatible.
+payload code should become Python 3.x compatible.
 That means all Python 2.x-only constructs or dependencies should be avoided.
 An example is

     except x,y: